mhorpheus/test/DFIR-Threat-Intel.md

-# XFIR Threat Intel for IR
+# Threat Intel for DFIR engagements

 ## Table of Contents
 1. [**Introduction**](#Introduction)